The wordbar

 Select and drag a word from the wordbar to adjust the timing of your script.

-• Dragging left shortens word gaps and potentially trim script media.
+- Dragging left shortens word gaps and potentially trims script media.